procszoo/procszoo/README.md

 ## Exported Functions and Objects
 --------------------------------

-The *procszoo* exported following functions
+The *procszoo.utils* exported following functions and objects, and I don't think that you need learn them all

 * objects
     - workbench